JeremiahSanders/nicenotice/docs/api/Jds.NiceNotice/ITypedNoticeDispatcher-1.md

 # ITypedNoticeDispatcher&lt;TEnterpriseEventBaseType&gt; interface

-Defines an interface for dispatching enterprise events of specified base types to corresponding event streams.
+Defines an interface for dispatching enterprise events of specified base types to logical event streams.
+The default implementation applies (in order): (1) logical routing, (2) serialization, (3) validation, and (4) dispatch to I/O using an [`INoticeIo`](./INoticeIo.md).

 ```csharp
 public interface ITypedNoticeDispatcher<TEnterpriseEventBaseType>